sampersand/squire/README.md

 # Squire
 Hear ye hear ye!
-Thou are commandeth to partake in the most novel of programming parlances in this era: Squire.
-It doth contain a truly awful cohort of subliminal mechanisms for your writing pleasure.
+Thou art commandeth to partake in the most novel of programming parlances in this era: Squire.
+It doth contain a truly awful cohort of subliminal mechanisms for thy writing pleasure.

 Squire's a medieval-themed programming language that's meant to parody most mainstream programming languages.
 While it does definitely contain its fair share of fun quirks, it's first and foremost meant to be a fully-fledged language, completely oblivious to its own ridiculousness.